The Legacy of Chattanooga Urban Design and the Inspiration of Christian Rushing

 “Design is the language that the community speaks, and if we don’t learn the vocabulary of that language and implement it through good design then we’re missing a great opportunity… How we design our city, in particular the public realm, is our declaration to the world about how we see ourselves and how we see the world.”

-– Christian Rushing
+– Christian Rushing In Loving Memory

 The city’s first urban design center, the Chattanooga Urban Design Studio, was founded in 1980 as an avenue for architecture students to practice urban design – a hands-on program for the University of Tennessee, Knoxville’s College of Architecture + Design.
 Under the leadership of Chattanooga architect and urban design visionary Stroud Watson, and supported by the Lyndhurst Foundation, the city of Chattanooga, and eventually the Chattanooga Regional Planning Agency, the Studio grew far beyond a purely instructional enterprise and into a creative design engine.

 For over 25 years, the Design Studio helped create the ideas behind some of Chattanooga’s most recognizable and impactful landmarks like the Tennessee Aquarium Plaza, Miller Plaza, the Creative Discovery Museum, and the 21st Century Waterfront.
 It fostered conversation and a positive feedback loop between the community, Public Works, and developers.
 It created a dialogue that worked to align new developments with the city’s overarching vision for an open and inviting downtown.